 Eddie Money arrived in the late '70s at the height of album rock's popularity.
 While Money didn't have a remarkable voice, he had a knack for catchy, blue-collar rock & roll, which he delivered with a surprising amount of polished, radio-friendly finesse.
 He was able to survive in the early MTV era by filming a series of funny narrative videos, something his AOR peers were reluctant to do.
 However, he wasn't able to resist the temptations of a rock & roll lifestyle, and his popularity dipped in the mid-'80s as he struggled with various addictions.
 Once he sobered up, he made a remarkable comeback in the late '80s, with singles like "Take Me Home Tonight" and "Walk on Water" reaching the Top Ten.
 It proved to be Money's last string of hits -- during the early '90s his popularity faded and, aside from very intermittent returns to the recording studio as an independent artist, he retired to the oldies circuit.

-"Peace in Our Time" proved to be Money's last big hit.
+"Peace in Our Time" appeared to be Money's last big hit.
 During the early '90s, his audience slowly faded away, as both 1991's Right Here and 1992's Unplug It In were ignored.
 Columbia dropped him in the mid-'90s, and he spent the remainder of the decade touring the oldies circuit.
-He returned with a new album, Ready Eddie, in 1999, followed by the soul-inflected Wanna Go Back in 2007. ~ Stephen Thomas Erlewine
+He returned with a new album, Ready Eddie, in 1999, followed by the soul-inflected Wanna Go Back in 2007.
+Money toured in support of the recording -- mostly on the summer classic rock shed circuit -- for years.
+Beginning in 2008, a slew of compilations and reissues appeared from a variety of labels.
+In 2016, Real Gone released the double-disc set The Complete Hits and More! ~ Stephen Thomas Erlewine